rogue707Dev/laravel-blog/README.md

 ## Todo App is a Todo List Application.

-Todo app is a simple todo list application for following one's todo list.
+Laravel Blog is a complete blogging content management system.

 - - - -